zammad/zammad-admin-documentation/manage-tags.rst

 **1. by providing an appropriate overview**
   Create a new overview and select "Tag contains ..." as condition.
-  More information about overviews can be found here: `<http://zammad-admin-documentation.readthedocs.io/en/latest/manage-overviews.html>`_
+  You can find further information in :ref:`manage_overviews`

 **2. by a search-query**

-Enter e. g.: "tag: banana" in the search mask and you will receive all tickets that have been tagged accordingly.
+Enter e. g.: ``tag:banana`` in the search mask and you will receive all tickets that have been tagged accordingly.
 For a collected listing, click on "Show Search Details" under the search box:

 .. image:: images/manage/tag_banana.jpg